ahmdtaha/softmax_triplet_loss/README.md

 **Both tips to improve the code and pull requests to contribute are very welcomed**

+### What needs to be done
-1. Support Tensorflow 1.4 & 2
+1 - Support Tensorflow 1.4 & 2